Electronic Submission Process for Grants

 - SBA Company Registry – All applicants are required to register at the SBA Company Registry prior to application submission and attach proof of registration in the Other Project Information, Other Attachments section of the application.

-Submit via ASSIST or the Downloadable Forms Method
+Submit via ASSIST or Workspace

 With either method, please refer to the SF424 SBIR/STTR (R&R) Application Guide, located here, which contains registration and application instructions.
 The SBIR/STTR Annotated Form Set, found here, can help guide you step-by-step through the grant application, and help you identify many HHS-specific application requirements.